 It provides a forum for the exchange of information and suggestions for improving the management of fatigue-related risks in the New Zealand civil aviation system.
 It also provides input to the CAA's policy development.

-If you are interested in contributing to this panel, contact Michele Thomson, CAA Fatigue Risk Management Project Manager.
+If you are interested in contributing to this panel, contact Rob Scriven, CAA Fatigue Risk Management Project Manager.

 The CAA's Fatigue Management discussion document presents the conclusions of policy analysis that was initiated by an Issue Assessment Paper (PDF) submitted to the 22 September 2014 meeting of the CAA’s Issue Assessment Panel.

 The policy work will continue as we analyse the feedback received in response to this discussion document to help inform the CAA's regulatory policy for managing fatigue.
 You will be given further opportunities to comment and contribute as this work progresses.